CandaceRossi/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library that creates rich interfaces.
+I found the richness in the ability to break out small portions of interactive content into components within an app.
+This eases the ability to test the build out, and easy to create data-populated content by pulling through properties from acquired data.

 - [ ] What does it mean to _think_ in react?

+I believe it means to dumb down the components.
+It is very important to organize to pass dynamic data in a readable and easy to understand manner.

 - [ ] Describe state.

+State is data, and react will detect the change of state and render it to the app.

 - [ ] Describe props.

+Props are known as a helper object that is used to pass state, but I think of it as a variable/key and value pair or set that helps direct the other components to the targeted data.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affects the functional component Outside of the function.
+Negative type of reactions happen with pulling in external data through the web, commonly, which takes organizing through.
+Side effects are small issues as well and even could be considered not-negative, if it’s logging or other external effects.

 ## Project Set Up